-The Chase Sapphire Preferred® Card offers 2x points on travel, 2x points on dining worldwide, 5x points on Lyft through March 2022, and 1X points for every dollar spent in every other category.
+The Chase Sapphire Preferred® Card offers new Chase Sapphire benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5x points on travel purchased through Chase Ultimate Rewards®, 3x points on dining, and 2x points on all other travel purchases, plus more.
 There are no foreign transaction fees and the card comes with a convenient bundle of insurance benefits & protections.
 Including all that, the annual fee for the Chase Sapphire Preferred credit card is only $95.

 Ways to Redeem Your Points

 So, once you get the Chase Sapphire Preferred® Card, what are some of the best ways to redeem your Chase Ultimate Rewards points?
 Here are a few of our favorite ideas that we think you should try.

 With Singapore Airlines, it only costs 12,500 miles to book a one-way economy ticket in the South Pacific.
 If you would like to bump up to business or first, it will cost 17,500 miles and 22,500 miles, respectively.
 That’s a pretty good flat rate for trying out a premium cabin, and it can help you access some of your more unexplored pockets of the South Pacific.

 Fly From San Francisco to Frankfurt

 This long-haul, round trip route with United costs 60,000 United MileagePlus Miles, which is a decent one-off use for your sign-up bonus.
 This is a nice option because you don’t need to worry about any extra fuel surcharges with United.
 Plus, it’ll get you across the pond and back with just one redemption.